ElektraInitiative/libelektra/README.md

 # libelektra #

-_Elektra serves as universal and secure framework to store configuration parameters in a global, hierarchical key database._
+_Elektra serves as a universal and secure framework to access configuration parameters in a global, hierarchical key database._

 <img src="https://cdn.rawgit.com/ElektraInitiative/libelektra/master/doc/images/circle.svg" alt="Elektra" width="50" />

 Elektra provides a mature, consistent and easily comprehensible API.
-Its modularity effectively eliminates code duplication across applications and tools regarding configuration tasks.
+Its modularity effectively avoids code duplication across applications and tools regarding configuration tasks.
 Elektra abstracts from cross-platform-related issues and allows applications to be aware of other applications' configurations, leveraging easy application integration.